 For more of the latest news about what’s going on in Montford, see the “News & Events” column to the right.

-Part Four of Rediscovering Montford’s Early History
+Part Five of Rediscovering Montford’s Early History

 Zoe Rhine, North Carolina Collection, Pack Memorial Library

 Circa 1905.
 Herman Biggerstaff (conductor).
 Note the streetcar sign at top reads “Montford.”
 The car sides are open for summer weather, and the [... click heading to read more]

 At the time I write this, we are awaiting City action on our shell building permit application, which will allow us to renovate the building to “mixed use” (residential upstairs and commercial below), [... click heading to read more]

 Montford Neighborhood Association Meetings